lwjglgamedev/lwjglbook-bookcontents-leg/chapter22/chapter22.md

 # Audio

 Until this moment we have been dealing with graphics, but another key aspect of every game is audio.
 This capability is going to be addressed in this chapter with the help of [OpenAL](https://www.openal.org "OpenAL") (Open Audio Library).
-OpenAL is the OpenGL counterpart for audio, it allows us to play sounds through and abstraction layer.
+OpenAL is the OpenGL counterpart for audio, it allows us to play sounds through an abstraction layer.
 That layer isolates us from the underlying complexities of the audio subsystem.
 Besides that, it allows us to “render” sounds in a 3D scene, where sounds can be set up in specific locations, attenuated with the distance and modified according to their velocity (simulating [Doppler effect](https://en.wikipedia.org/wiki/Doppler_effect)\)

 LWJGL supports OpenAL without requiring any additional download, it’s just ready to use.
 But before start coding we need to present the main elements involved when dealing with OpenAL, which are: